-These financial statements have been prepared in accordance with applicable IFRSs as adopted by the European Union and the Companies Act 2006 applicable to companies reporting under IFRSs.
+These financial statements have been prepared in accordance with applicable IFRSs in conformity with the requirements of the Companies Act 2006.
 IFRSs comprise accounting standards prefixed IFRS issued by the International Accounting Standards Board ("IASB") and those prefixed IAS issued by the IASB's predecessor body, as well as interpretations issued by the IFRS Interpretations Committee ("IFRS IC") and its predecessor body.

 The financial information has been prepared under the historical cost convention.
-As stated below, the directors consider that it is appropriate to adopt the going concern basis in preparing the financial statements.
+As stated below, the Directors consider that it is appropriate to adopt the going concern basis in preparing the financial statements.

-In preparation of these financial statements the Balance sheet has been arranged in order of liquidity.
+In the preparation of these financial statements the Balance sheet has been arranged in order of liquidity.

-The following new IFRS pronouncement relevant to the Company has been adopted in these financial statements:
+No new IFRS pronouncements have been adopted in these financial statements.